diggin’ in NYC -Top 5 record shops

 run by a true lover of rare quality vinyl who is also active on Waxidermy.
 This smallish shop is an example of how a record shop has adapted itself to the changing times.

 Specialist selection of mainly black music.
 The disco 12” section is a marvel, you’ll be able to pick up original gems here at very reasonable prices.
 During my time here, an original copy of ‘Is It All Over My Face’ by The Loose Joints on Westend Records was snatched up just before my eyes for 18$….grrrr.
 Oh well, enough choice here.
-There’s a few boxes of rare and cheap 45’s for a 1$.
-The selection of vintage and contemporary re-issues of African and Latin is excellent.
-Nice vibe and the owner gives good deals too.
+Good Records also stacks a few boxes of rare and cheap 45’s@1$ each.
+Some bargains can be found, the selection of vintage and contemporary re-issues of African and Latin is excellent.
+Nice vibe and the owner likes a good deal just like you.

 While in the neighbourhood do check out V Bar St Marks -132 First Ave NY (212) 473-7200. http://www.VBAR.net